StefanGarcziu/Graduation-project-Autonomous-transport-model-/README.md

 # Graduation-project-Autonomous-transport-model-
-Thesis for an engineer's degree in Data Engineering: "Autonomous transport model"
+Graduation-project for an engineer's degree in Data Engineering: "Autonomous transport model" (in Polish)